What Else Matters? Friendship

 And certainly, his quick wit and good spirits gave me pleasure.

 I was aware of some good character traits (aka “virtues”) he possessed, such as his intellectual persistence, curiosity, and sociability.
-It is sharing and valuing virtues that for Aristotle form the basis of a complete friendship.
-But David had some bad character traits (aka “vices”) that made a complete friendship challenging, as at times he seemed to be a social climber, his attention and time quickly moving to someone else more important.
+Sharing and valuing the same virtues, for Aristotle,, form the basis of a complete friendship.
+But David had some bad character traits (aka “vices”) that made a complete friendship challenging.
+At times, he seemed to be a social climber, his attention and time quickly moving to someone else more important.

 That’s ironic: I just realized that I criticized David for what I used him to do for myself, to climb up socially.